About Division II

 - There are two historically black conferences affiliated with Division II (CIAA and SIAC).

 Division II Student-Athlete Alumni

-- Rich Barnes, University of Texas men's basketball coach, graduated from Lenoir-Rhyne College.
+- Rick Barnes, University of Texas men's basketball coach, graduated from Lenoir-Rhyne College.

 - Tom Izzo, Michigan State men's basketball coach, graduated from Northern Michigan University.

 - Phil Jackson, former head coach of the Los Angeles Lakers, graduated from North Dakota.

 - Billie Jean King, Hall of Fame tennis player, graduated from California State University-Los Angeles.